 We understand it is a snowboard and you are going snowboarding.
 But if you are learning the lingo, it’s a board and you are going boarding.
 Got it?
 Good.
 Let’s continue.
 Need a board?
 Our friends at Get Boards in Big Bear Lake can hook you up and have all the apparel and accessories you need for your boarding trip.
-Big Bear Frontier guests receive 15 percent off all ski and snowboard rentals.
+Big Bear Frontier guests receive exclusive discounted lift tickets, plus quality ski and snowboard rentals.

 In snowboard slang, shred is a term used “to do snowboarding to your fullest potential on difficult or challenging terrain.”
 Gnarly, right?
 If you do not know what that means, see below.

 Gnarly, or gnar, is an old-school slang term still used today for riding the terrain on your board.
 “Shredding the gnar” is a popular term you will hear on the slopes.

 A newer slang variation, radgnar is a contraction of gnarly and radical that will impress board friends and make old surfing dudes cringe.